Testing axial symmetry around an unspecified direction: Main theoretical results

 We now describe the bootstrap calibration step in Algorithm~1 for a fixed candidate direction \(i\in\{1,\dots,d\}\).
 Assume that \(H_{0,i}\) holds, that is, \(P\) is axially symmetric about \(u_i\), and let \(X_{1},\dots,X_{n}\) i.i.d. from $P$.
 Our goal is to approximate the null distribution of \(T_{n,i}(h)=\sqrt n \widehat g_{n,h}(\widehat u_{i,n}^3)\) and thereby construct the candidate-specific bootstrap \(p\)-value used in Step~4 of Algorithm~1.

 To this end, we construct from the original sample a data-dependent probability measure \(P_n\) on \(\mathbb R^d\) such that \(P_n\) satisfies the null axial symmetry condition, also satisfies \textup{(T1)}--\textup{(T4)}, and converges to \(P\) in the \(d_{\mathcal F}\)-metric as \(n\to\infty\).
 To avoid ambiguity, note that in the abstract result \(P_n\) denotes a generic bootstrap law, whereas in the present application the bootstrap distribution depends on \(i\); thus, for each fixed \(i\), \(P_n\) should be read as \(P_{n,i}\).
 The construction of \(P_n\) is as follows.
 First, partition the original sample into three subsets.
-Using one third of the sample, estimate the covariance matrix and $\widehat u_{i,n}^3$, the candidate symmetry direction.
-Then reflect the remaining two thirds of the sample with respect to $\widehat u_{i,n}^3$.
-Next, consider the empirical measure generated by these observations together with their reflections; by construction, this measure satisfies the axial symmetry condition.
-Finally, $P_n$ is the smoothing of the resulting empirical measure by convolution with an isotropic kernel in order to keep the symmetry and to guarantee the regularity required in \textup{(T2)}, see Remark \ref{remsmoothPN} below for details.
+Using one third of the sample, estimate the covariance matrix and the candidate direction \(\widehat u_{i,n}^3\).
+Let \(I_n\) denote the indices of the remaining two thirds of the sample, and let \(\widehat\mu_n\) be their empirical mean.
+Define the affine reflection \(S_{\widehat\mu_n,\widehat u_{i,n}^3}(x):=\widehat\mu_n+ R_{\widehat u_{i,n}^3}(x-\widehat\mu_n)\), and set

+Finally, define \(P_n=\widehat P_n^{\mathrm{sym}}*K_{b_n}\), where \(K_{b_n}\) is an isotropic kernel.
+This convolution preserves axial symmetry and provides the regularity required in \textup{(T2)}--\textup{(T3)}; see Remark~\ref{remsmoothPN} below for details.

 Now generate an i.i.d. bootstrap sample \(X_1^\dagger,\dots,X_n^\dagger\) from \(P_n\).
 Split it into three balanced blocks \(\aleph_{n,1}^\dagger\cup\aleph_{n,2}^\dagger\cup\aleph_{n,3}^\dagger,\) and let \(\bar X_{n,r}^{\dagger}\) be the sample mean over \(\aleph_{n,r}^\dagger\), \(r=1,2\).
 Let \(\widehat u_{i,n}^{ 3,\dagger}\) be the \(i\)-th empirical principal component computed from \(\aleph_{n,3}^\dagger\), with sign chosen so that \(\langle \widehat u_{i,n}^{ 3,\dagger},\widehat u_{i,n}^3\rangle\ge 0.\)